The Montreal Greek Times Unicorn

 A coherent multi-protocol ecosystem that mirrors current content using historically significant and alternative network technologies.

-MGT Unicorn enables access to content produced by THE MONTREAL GREEK TIMES from legacy and retro computing environments, modern minimalist clients, and privacy-focused networks.
-Readers can browse current Greek community news from Montreal on a 486-class system running BeOS, access headlines from an early IBM PC via Finger under UNIX or DOS, view the print replica edition in PDF on a Windows 95 or OS/2 workstation, or reach current journalism through Tor using an onion address.
+MGT Unicorn enables access to content produced by THE MONTREAL GREEK TIMES from legacy and retro computing environments, modern minimalist clients, professional research contexts, and privacy-focused networks.
+Readers can browse current Greek community news from Montreal on a 486-class system running BeOS, access headlines from an early IBM PC via Finger under UNIX or DOS, retrieve articles in a traditional newsreader through Usenet, search the live article corpus through WAIS as early internet users once did, view the print replica edition in PDF on a Windows 95 or OS/2 workstation, study the mechanics of early online publishing and streaming as a living historical environment, or reach current journalism through Tor using an onion address.

 The name “Unicorn” reflects the rarity of the overall environment.
 Today it is unusual to find any one of these services maintained in active operation.
-A Web 1.0 mirror, Gopher, Gemini, Finger utilities, a Telnet BBS, a Tor onion service, and a live RealAudio stream using the original PNA protocol, all running together as a coherent, public-facing distribution layer, is almost unheard of.
+A Web 1.0 mirror, Gopher, Gemini, Finger utilities, a Telnet BBS, an NNTP/Usenet server, a WAIS search service, a Tor onion service, and a live RealAudio stream using the original PNA protocol, all running together as a coherent, public-facing distribution layer, is almost unheard of.
 MGT Unicorn preserves this near-extinct ecosystem as a functioning system, not an exhibit behind glass.

 What you will find on MGT Unicorn

 MGT Unicorn is not only a collection of legacy protocols.
 It is a set of practical, working access paths to current Montreal Greek Times journalism and Montreal Greek Radio, presented through historically authentic and alternative interfaces.
-Depending on the service you use, you can read current headlines, open full articles, retrieve text bulletins, browse archives, access a classic BBS news feed, and listen to live radio.
+Depending on the service you use, you can read current headlines, open full articles, retrieve text bulletins, browse archives, access a classic BBS news feed, subscribe through a traditional newsreader, search the article corpus, and listen to live radio.

-- Privacy-preserving access: A Tor onion endpoint for readers who prefer minimal tracking exposure and greater network privacy.
+• Privacy-preserving access: A Tor onion endpoint for readers who prefer minimal tracking exposure, network resilience, and access in environments where the open web may be restricted.

 PDF compatibility note: The MGT Unicorn print replica PDFs are produced as PDF 1.3 and are compatible with Adobe Acrobat Reader 4.0 on Windows 95 or higher, as well as many legacy PDF viewers on classic operating systems.